 Don’t forget to bring your gifts.
 The Burning Man is a community built on selfless giving after all, and what better way to honor this than by giving something you have made yourself.
 These can be local treats, bead bracelets and necklaces, hair clips, anything you can think of.

 You can even just lend a shoulder to lean on for people at the Temple.
 Someone who listens is always a refreshingly welcome gift at the Temple.

 Come to the Burn fully prepared.
 You don’t want to be that person, the sparkle pony, who goes to the Burn unprepared for basic survival but complete in costumes and makeup.
 Sparkle ponies rely on their charm, mooching off of people’s generosity and resources.
 The Burning Man community may be the most thoughtful and giving community, but coming unprepared to the Burn is defeating the purpose of Self-Reliance, one of the guiding principles of the Burn.

-All in all, joining the Burning Man event can cost you anywhere between $1,500 and $20,000.
-This already includes the tickets as well as the cost of the things you’ll need and gifts you’ll bring.
-But if you’re ‘thinking of renting an RV, then expect your total cost to climb.
+All in all, joining the Burning Man event can cost you anywhere between $1,500 and $20,000 - including the tickets as well as the cost of the things you’ll need and gifts you’ll bring.

 Money is very important when preparing for the Burn.
 But once you get to the event, money no longer holds value.
 The only items you can buy with your money are ice and coffee.

 So, are you ready for Burning Man?